4eyes4u/RI-GAN/README.md

 * `is.py` - calculating Inception score.
 See comments in the file for more info.
 * `interpolation.py` - interpolate between given images proper number of times.
 Saves images to `./data/interpolation`.
 * `inference.py`- generated given number of fake images for provided pre-trained model.

+# Checkpoints
+All pretrained models are in `./runs` directory.
+One can check training parameters in proper `train_config.json` files.